octo-technology/OpenTezos/docs/michelson/tutorial.md

 This instruction removes the first element of the list, pushes it on top of the stack and executes the first sequence of instructions (`bt`).
 If the list is empty, then the second list of instructions is executed (`bf`).

 This `IF_CONS` instruction allows you to remove the first element of the list.
+It also allows to relocate elements of a list or to filter elements of a list.

-The following smart contract illustrates this usage.
+The following smart contract illustrates the removal of elements from the list.

 ```
 parameter unit;